Karl E. Peters

-Karl E. Peters is a Professor Emeritus of Religion at Rollins College, Winter Park, FL, and former adjunct professor of philosophy, University of Hartford, Hartford, CT and adjunct professor of religion and science, Meadville Lombard Theological School, Chicago.
-He also is the former editor and then co-editor of Zygon: Journal of Religion and Science, and is a founder, organizer, and first President of the University Unitarian Universalist Society in central Florida.
+Karl Edward Peters (6 June 1939 - 12 February 2025) was a professor emeritus of religion at Rollins College, Winter Park, Florida, and former adjunct professor of philosophy, University of Hartford, Hartford, Connecticut and adjunct professor of religion and science, Meadville Lombard Theological School, Chicago.
+He also is the former editor and then co-editor of Zygon: Journal of Religion and Science, and is a founder, organizer, and first president of the University Unitarian Universalist Society in central Florida.
 His scholarly research and teaching focuses on issues in science and religion, including the concept of God and evolution, epistemology in science and religion, world religions and the environment, and religious and philosophical issues in medicine.

-Peters has been for many years a member and lecturer at the Institute on Religion in an Age of Science where he has been active in the development of Religious Naturalism.
+Peters has been for many years a member and lecturer at the Institute on Religion in an Age of Science, where he has been active in the development of Religious Naturalism.
 He has six times served as co-chair of the annual conference.